artsy/eigen/docs/overview.md

 * Raw access of `[ArtsyAPI getBlah]`.
 Happens around the app in places like `ARFavoritesArtistViewController`.
 Ideally these should be moved into network-models like `ARGeneArtworkCollection`.

 * Model based network abstractions are just an abstraction on the raw API access inside of the model instead of in a view controller or elsewhere.
+These should ideally be protocols so that testing is really easy.

 Ideally most of of our network interaction should be moved into network-models.

 #### ScrollNavigationChief